Computer-Programming-B/HappyGarden/README.md

                 if(keyboard.down and cow.y < WIDTH):
                     cow.y += 5
     ```
-    Run your program and you should be able to revive the wilted flowers by watering them.
+    Run your program and the cow should be able to revive the wilted flowers by watering them.

 ### E. Ending the game
 9. Under the comments `#boolean variables` and `#time variables` add the following code: